brendoau/genaispbc1/README.md

 Go back to da.live and attempt to publish the index page.
 You should now be able to do so successfully! ✅🙂

-For the negative test, login to DA in another browser profile or ask your bootcamp colleague to try publish your site via DA again.
+For the negative test, login to DA in another browser profile with another user or ask your bootcamp colleague to try publish your site via DA again.
 The non-authorized error should appear.

 > For concepts please read https://www.aem.live/docs/config-service-setup#update-access-control and https://www.aem.live/docs/authentication-setup-authoring

+We have now explored the how to harden EDS preview and publish access for a single user.
+Later, we will perform this at scale using App Builder!

-### Setup and limit the ability to author content
+### Setup and limit the ability to author content in DA

+Now we have restricted EDS preview and publishing permissions, all users are still able to author content in DA!
+In this section we will explore hardening this access.

 > For concepts please read -> https://docs.da.live/administrators/guides/permissions#ability-to-author-content

 #### Get your IMS Organization ID.
 Use Admin Console to get your IMS organization ID.